 Proceed with a fast and secure checkout.
 Free DHL shipment worldwide.
 Get your laser in 3-5 days.

 - More powerful (can reach 400 watts).

 - Very fragile (glass tubes can be damaged easily).

 - A complicated mirror system to aim the beam required (to aim the laser beam you need to use special mirrors to transport the laser beam).

-- Can degrade within a few months (low-quality tubes have high diffusion rate what makes them useless within 6-12 month).
+- Can degrade within a few months (low-quality tubes have a high diffusion rate what makes them useless within 6-12 months).